 The Aboitiz Cleanergy Park, located in Davao City, serves as a sanctuary and safe nesting ground for the critically endangered Hawksbill sea turtles (Eretmochelys imbricata), as well as to more than 100 species of endemic and migratory birds, and marine species.
 The eight-hectare park actively promotes decarbonization in an urban area via habitat conservation and biodiversity management, showcasing a mangrove reforestation site, nursery, and botanical garden for the propagation of 29 native tree species.
 Since 2014, the park has already released more than 11,508 hatchlings to the sea, planted 27,003 mangroves, and rescued 31 pawikans.
-The DENR has designated it as the Pawikan Rescue Center of Davao City.
+It has been designated by the DENR as the Pawikan Rescue Center of Davao City.